-Sestet originates from an Italian word, sestetto, meaning sixth.
-The famous Italian poet, Petrarch was the first one to have introduced this poetic form in Italian sonnet.
-This is the second part of the sonnet, while the first part is called octave that comprises of eight lines.
-It has six lines, and also refers to a poem of six lines, or a six lined-stanza in a poem that we could distinguish from other units with line breaks.
+Sestet originates from the Italian word sestetto, which means “sixth.”
+The famous Italian poet Petrarch was the first to have introduced this poetic form in Italian sonnet.
+This is the second part of the sonnet, while the first part is called “octave,” and comprises of eight lines.
+It has six lines, and also refers to a poem of six lines, or a six-lined stanza in a poem, which can be distinguished from other units by line breaks.
 Hence, a sestet could also be a complete poem of six lines, or could be a stanza in a poem.

 That I shall never look upon thee more,

 Never have relish in the faery power

 Of unreflecting love! — then on the shore

 Of the wide world I stand alone, and think

 Till Love and Fame to nothingness do sink.”

 This sestet is the second part of Keats’ sonnet, When I Have Fears that I May Cease to Be, in which he has used classic iambic pentameter.
 In the first section, the poet has explored his agonizing combination of desires, and then a turn comes in this section, where he reverses his thoughts in entirely surprising and new directions.